B2B Platform Free Trial: 6 Things You Must Evaluate

 - How soon can you start selling?
 It’s one thing to set up a new B2B portal; it’s another to have it ready to bring in orders.
 Launch times and onboarding can vary depending on your situation and readiness level.
 For instance, timelines differ if you’re replatforming, making your first move into B2B eCommerce, or having custom requirements.

 - What tools are available for sales reps?
-If you have a sales team, the chosen solution should give them easy access to customer data, pricing, inventory, and order history, ideally through a dedicated portal or mobile app.
+If you have a sales team, the chosen solution should give them easy access to customer data, pricing, inventory, and order history, ideally through a dedicated portal or sales rep mobile app.

 - Can it scale?
 Today, you might be managing 50 customers.
 Tomorrow?
 Hundreds.
 Choose a B2B platform that can grow with your business.
 Look for flexibility in user roles, product catalog size, and integrations to avoid future headaches.